Unite Anthropologists, Sociologists, and Historians!

 - Endu-ring

-The history of marriage is an education itself it opens our eyes to things we were not aware of before.
-Speaking of education, ready for another joke?
-It goes something like this: ‘marriage is an institution in which a man loses his Bachelor’s Degree and the woman gets her Master’s.’
+The history of marriage serves as a valuable education, opening our eyes to aspects we may not have previously considered.
+Speaking of education, here’s another joke: “Marriage is an institution in which a man loses his Bachelor’s Degree and the woman gets her Master’s.”